Welcome from the Chair

 Dr. John Sweeney

 My time as a fullback for the Fighting Irish while an undergrad at the University of Notre Dame fortuitously prepared me for becoming an academic surgeon.
 I came to realize that sustained and deliberate practice was necessary to execute properly on game day, which is the same formula our profession requires to build a foundation from which important work can be done.
-I also learned that no amount of training can guarantee every game will be won, though it will gift you with the quiet glory that comes from knowing that you have done your best, no matter the outcome.
+I also learned that no amount of training can guarantee every game will be won, though it will gift you with the quiet glory that comes from knowing you have done your best, no matter the outcome.

-In research, we must enjoy striving with colleagues in isolation from the public eye to achieve a greater good.
+In research, we must enjoy striving with our colleagues in isolation from the public eye to achieve a greater good.
 In clinical settings, we must love getting to know the person within the patient and trying to help that person in any way we can.
-In teaching, we have to be grateful for every interaction with every student and for the lessons that reveal how best to reach and inspire them.
+In teaching, we have to be grateful for every interaction with every student and for the lessons that reveal how to best reach and inspire them.